Our teachers use a variety of strategies to assess student learning.

 You should complete an illness misadventure form in the following circumstances:

 If you were absent from the task this form must be completed and submitted immediately upon your return to school.
-The treatment of assessment tasks or exams affected by illness or misadventure and illness or misadventure forms can be found in the College assessment policies.
+The treatment of assessment tasks or exams affected by illness or misadventure and illness or misadventure forms can be found in the Wyndham College HSC Assessment Handbook.

 If you have a major problem on the morning of the examination